stfc/PSyclone/doc/developer_guide/psyir.rst

 holding the aspects of the type that can be represented in the PSyIR.
 The presence of a `partial_datatype` implies that we fully understand the intrinsic type.
-Given this and an array shape, it is always possible to determine the result of an operation involving such a type.
+Given this and an array shape, it is always possible to determine the result of a numerical operation involving such a type.

 IntrinsicCall Nodes